Skip to content

 return self.theta.shape[0]

-We can now proceed to create a DataLoader and conduct our training loop as illustrated above.
+We can now proceed to create a DataLoader and conduct our training with a simplified loop as illustrated above.

 train_data = NPEData(num_samples=2048, prior=prior, simulator=simulator)